casper-network/docs-archive/dapp/getting-started.md

 └── `tests` - full test environment with the entire structure and stub so you can model that structure to create a full testing framework for your contract:
 ```

 When you run the casperlabs cargo tool, you will see the two separate projects folders: contracts and tests.
-For more detail about the directory structure, see the [cargo-casperlabs](https://github.com/CasperLabs/CasperLabs/tree/master/execution-engine/cargo-casperlabs#usage) repository.

 **The contract project** is a library project that is more standalone and would still build if it is moved to a different location.  `contract.rs` source code file,  like a stub with basic contract code, provides a structure for you to build your contract.